podio/podio-rb/README.md

     end
     response.body

-All the wrapped methods either return a single Ruby hash, an array of Ruby hashes, or a simple Struct in case of pagination:
+All the wrapped methods either return a single model instance, an array of instances, or a simple Struct in case of pagination:

     # Find all items in an app (paginated)
     items = Podio::Item.find_all(app_id, :limit => 20)